 Another common and lame response from a producer will be along the lines of this flaky cop-out: “I don’t want to tell you what to write since you are the writer, but…”

 Successful producers know and understand story and the principles of genre.
 Most other producers don’t.
 Successful filmmakers make the study and understanding of story and screenplay their primary focus.
 Most wannabe filmmakers won’t at their peril.

-10 Things Producers Must Know About Story
+10 Things Producers Must Know About Screenwriting

 1. Verbal Pitches